mlibrary/design-system-11ty-starter/README.md

 ## Building Your Site

 This is some very basic information.
-Pleaser read the official [11ty documentation](https://www.11ty.dev/docs/) for an in-depth guide to building with 11ty.
+Please read the official [11ty documentation](https://www.11ty.dev/docs/) for an in-depth guide to building with 11ty.

 ### Edit site metadata